How Does God Impute His Righteousness to Us? (Orthodox Perspective)

 Romans 5:1—”Since we have been justified through faith, we have peace with God”—describes real relational reconciliation, not merely legal status change.

-When believers participate in Christ through baptism and Eucharist, they’re united with Him who is both God and man, experiencing genuine peace through restored relationship.
+When believers participate in Christ through baptism and Eucharist, they’re united with Him who is both God and man, experiencing genuine peace through a restored relationship.

-This peace isn’t based on legal fiction (God pretending sinners are righteous) but on actual transformation making real communion possible.
+This peace isn’t based on legal fiction (God pretending sinners are righteous) but on actual transformation, making real communion possible.

 Peace flows from ontological healing rather than legal reckoning.
 God doesn’t merely declare sinners at peace while enmity remains; He transforms enemies into friends through grace-enabled participation in divine life.